hummy123/hummy123.github.io/_posts/2025-07-09-Tile-Merging-Quad-Trees.md

 However, sometimes a "good enough" solution is just what we need.
 For example, we might want to reduce tile count while the program is running, and then minimise the number of tiles only when we export them.
 (This is what I am doing in a pixel editing program I am working on.)

+Our main consideration in this article is reducing the number of tiles, but the time taken for the process to be done is also an important consideration for some applications.

+We might be okay with a "good enough" output that takes less time to perform but does not produce the minimum number of squares.

+In my program, there are two times to be aware of: (a) merging when the program is running, before showing the user the pixels they entered, and (b) merging when exporting to a file.

+In the first case, we don't need an optimal output because the output is ephemeral and does not have much of a performance impact.
+However, in the second case, we want to save the file to disk and later use it, so spending a bit more time makes sense.

-In that case, we can skip building the quad tree.
-We can follow the same process where we divide squares into quadrants, but at the level where we would normally create a Leaf, we could choose to insert the item into another data structure (like an array, a linked list, or a binary tree).
+When our output is ephemeral, we can skip building the quad tree.
+We can follow the same process where we divide squares into quadrants, but at the level where we would normally create a Leaf, we could instead choose to insert the item into another data structure (like an array, a linked list, or a binary tree).

-Thus, we don't need to construct an actual quad tree in that case.
 We follow the same algorithm, but produce a different output from it.

 ## Code implementation